-The Park District will be converting a section of the newly constructed May Watts Park trail from limestone screenings to concrete.
-This trail section sits in a low-lying area that is prone to long periods of standing water after rain events and is experiencing excessive erosion.
+The Park District converted a section of the newly constructed May Watts Park trail from limestone screenings to concrete.
+This trail section sits in a low-lying area that is prone to long periods of standing water after rain events and had experienced excessive erosion.
 Converting the trail section to concrete will eliminate constant maintenance and provide a better experience for trail users.
 Click here for the most recently updated trail layout.

 Following the August 11, 2011 Open House and subsequent September 13, 2011 meeting specific to the May Watts Park proposed trail, the Park District contacted nearby HOA representatives to further discuss options.
 As previously identified, a Focus Group was formed comprised of the HOA reps and residents from adjacent neighborhoods to consider the input received to date and begin exploring and developing concepts.